afair/email_address/README.md

 * host_match:         %w(.org example.com hotmail. user*@ sub.*.com)
 * exchanger_match:    %w(google.com 127.0.0.1 10.9.8.0/24 ::1/64)

-#### Rails Validator

-For Rails' ActiveRecord classes, EmailAddress provides an ActiveRecordValidator.

-    class User < ActiveRecord::Base
-      validates_with EmailAddress::ActiveRecordValidator, field: :email
-    end

-#### Rails Email Address Type Attribute

-Initial support is provided for Active Record 5.0 and above.

-First, you need to register the type in `config/initializers/types.rb`

-    require "email_address"
-    ActiveRecord::Type.register(:email_address, EmailAddress::EmailAddressType)
-    ActiveRecord::Type.register(:canonical_email_address,
-                                EmailAddress::CanonicalEmailAddressType)

-Assume the Users table contains the columns "email" and "unique_email".
-We want to normalize the address in "email" and store the canonical/unique version in "unique_email".

-    class User < ActiveRecord::Base
-      attribute :email, :email_address
-      attribute :unique_email, :canonical_email_address
-    end

-Here is how the User model works:

-    user = User.new(email:"Pat.Smith+registrations@gmail.com",
-                    unique_email:"Pat.Smith+registrations@gmail.com")
-    user.email        #=> "pat.smith+registrations@gmail.com"
-    user.unique_email #=> "patsmith@gmail.com"

-#### Validation

-The only true validation is to send a message to the email address and have the user (or process) verify it has been received.
-Syntax checks help prevent erroneous input.
-Even sent messages can be silently dropped, or bounced back after acceptance.
-Conditions such as a "Mailbox Full" can mean the email address is known, but abandoned.

-There are different levels of validations you can perform.
-By default, it will validate to the "Provider" (if known), or "Conventional" format defined as the "default" provider.
-You may pass a a list of parameters to select which syntax and network validations to perform.

-#### Comparison

-You can compare email addresses:

-    e1 = EmailAddress.new("Clark.Kent@Gmail.com")
-    e2 = EmailAddress.new("clark.kent+Superman@Gmail.com")
-    e3 = EmailAddress.new(e2.redact)
-    e1.to_s           #=> "clark.kent@gmail.com"
-    e2.to_s           #=> "clark.kent+superman@gmail.com"
-    e3.to_s           #=> "{bea3f3560a757f8142d38d212a931237b218eb5e}@gmail.com"

-    e1 == e2          #=> false (Matches by normalized address)
-    e1.same_as?(e2)   #=> true  (Matches as canonical address) e1.same_as?(e3)   #=> true  (Matches as redacted address) e1 < e2           #=> true  (Compares using normalized address)

 #### Matching

 Matching addresses by simple patterns: